Annabelle Chauncy OAM

 (Founding Director & CEO)

 Annabelle grew in up in rural New South Wales and completed a Bachelor of Arts/Law at Sydney University.
-Her passion lies in developing and implementing strategy, business development and speaking to promote the work of the Foundation.
+Her passion lies in developing and implementing strategy, governance, business development, fundraising and speaking to promote the work of the Foundation.

 Annabelle is the recipient of numerous awards, including: